Citation, DOI & article data

-Histologically they can contain either haemangiomatous or lymphangiomatous cellular elements, which accounts for them previously being referred to as lymphangiosarcomas or haemangiosarcomas.
+Histologically they can contain either hemangiomatous or lymphangiomatous cellular elements, which accounts for them previously being referred to as lymphangiosarcomas or haemangiosarcomas.

 May be seen as a non-specific soft tissue mass.
-When involving bone, they are predominantly lytic, and may mimic haemangiomas with a course honeycomb appearance.
+When involving bone, they are predominantly lytic, and may mimic hemangiomas with a course honeycomb appearance.

 Dense, well-circumscribed areas of enhancement with early draining veins and shunting.
-Hemangiopericytomas are described as having a pedicle formed by the arteries supplying the tumour from which vessels branch to encircle the tumour.
+Hemangiopericytomas are described as having a pedicle formed by the arteries supplying the tumor from which vessels branch to encircle the tumor.

 Non-specific soft tissue mass, with a density similar to muscle but demonstrating bright contrast enhancement.
 CTA may demonstrate large feeding vessels.

-Brightly enhancing soft tissue mass, often hyperintense on T2WI, with prominent flow voids, most marked in haemangiopericytomas.
+Brightly enhancing soft tissue mass, often hyperintense on T2WI, with prominent flow voids, most marked in hemangiopericytomas.

 - angiosarcoma (general article)